Integral Picard group of some stacks of polarized K3 surfaces of low degree: Integral Picard group of for

-\begin{prop} The stack $\Ucal_8\setminus \Dcal_{3,1}$ is isomorphic to $\GG(2,3,5)\rat$. \end{prop} \begin{proof} The proof is similar to the one of \propref{prop:U4 iso}, so we only sketch here the key steps.

-If $(\pi:X\to S,\sigma)$ is a family of quasi-polarized K3 surfaces such that $\psi_{\sigma}:X\to P$ is birational, the image $\psi_{\sigma}(X)$ will be a family of complete intersection of three quadrics with at most rational double points, unless there exists a curve $C\subset X$ of genus $1$ and degree $3$, where the degree is computed with respect to $\sigma$.
+\begin{prop} The stack $\Ucal_8\setminus \Dcal_{3,1}$ is isomorphic to $\GG(2,3,5)\rat$. \end{prop} \begin{proof} The proof is similar to the one of \propref{prop:U4 iso}: if $(\pi:X\to S,\sigma)$ is a family of polarized K3 surfaces with at most rational double points such that $\psi_{\sigma}:X\to P$ is birational, the image $\psi_{\sigma}(X)$ will be a family of complete intersection of three quadrics with at most rational double points, unless there exists a curve $C\subset X$ of genus $1$ and degree $3$, where the degree is computed with respect to $\sigma$.
 For a proof of this, see \cite{SD}*{Thm.
 7.2}.